morganmayday/tayen-core/archetypes/maven/mastermind.md

 > fluff text here

-The mastermind's key ability is Knowledge.
-Their primary skills are Read Someone and Plot, and they receive a rank in Ear to the Ground and Manipulate.
+The mastermind's primary skills are Read Someone and Plot, and they receive a rank in Ear to the Ground and Manipulate.

 | Level | Abilities |
 | ----- | --------- |